 If you devise strategy by thinking only about the positioning of your company’s product or service, you are missing a huge opportunity.

-The traditional idea of focusing on the positioning of products (or services) underplays much of what most would agree makes a company truly competitive.
-Not only does it give short shrift to what a company knows, it ignores completely the fact that in today’s dynamic economy, organizations have to continually reinvent who they are and what they do in large and small ways.
-And one important means of doing so is through innovation.
+While useful, this approach to strategy underplays much of what most people would agree makes a company truly competitive.
+Not only does it give short shrift to what a company knows; it completely ignores the fact that in today’s dynamic economy, organizations have to continually reinvent who they are and what they do in both large and small ways.
+One important means of doing this is through innovation.

-The authors introduce the notion of competing based not only on what an organization makes or the service it provides, but on what it knows and how it innovates.
-Each aspect represents a competitive position that must be evaluated relative to the capabilities of the organization and to others in the marketplace battling for the same space.
-And each component must not only be aligned with the other two, but it needs to be adjusted as circumstances warrant.
+This article introduces the notion of competing based not only on what an organization makes or the service it provides but also on what it knows and how it innovates.
+Each aspect represents a competitive position that must be evaluated relative to the organization’s capabilities and to others in the marketplace battling for the same space.